elijahharry/searchpal/README.md

 ## Basic Usage

 Simply import the Search & Option components.
 Add a few required props to the Search: `open` and `onClose`.
 Map out your options as children, each option only requiring a `label`.
-Provide each option with some `keywords` via an array of strings or an inline function which you can use to access a [keyword filterer & interpreter](#keyword-interpreter)
+Provide each option with some `keywords` utilizing a built-in [keyword filterer & interpreter](#keyword-interpreter):

 ```tsx
 import { Search, Option, Detail } from "searchpal";